 Grade Description Affects Credits Attempted Affects GPA

 AU Audit No No

-I Incomplete No No
+Ι Incomplete No No

+L Leave of Absence No No

 W Withdrawn Yes No

-WF Withdrawn Yes Yes
+WF Withdrawn Failing Yes Yes

-Failing

 TR Transfer Credit Yes No

 CR Block Credit award to LPN students entering ADN program Yes No

-Nursing Students.
-The minimum grade of a "C+" (78%) is required to pass all nursing courses and the following prerequisite courses:
+\Nursing Students.
+The minimum grade of a "C+" (78%) is required to pass all nursing courses and the following prerequisite science courses:

 - Anatomy and Physiology

 - Microbiology

 - Nutrition

 - General Biology

-- Mathematics (MAT101)

-For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) and clinical, simulation, and laboratory performance grades of Pass ("P") are required for the science courses.
-The minimum overall course grade of C+ (78%) is also required for Mathematics (MAT 101).
-The minimum grade of "C-"(70%) is required to pass all other courses (non-nursing and non-required courses) in the program curriculum.
+For successful completion of nursing and prerequisite courses, a minimum test composite score of 78% (total average of objective assessment) and clinical, simulation, and lab performance grades of Pass ("P") are necessary.
+Clinical and laboratory activities will be graded as Pass/Fail.

+The minimum grade of "C-"(70%) is required to pass all other courses (non-nursing and non-science courses) in the program curriculum.

-Often, for graduating students to be eligible to sit for state licensing or national examinations, some programs or some courses within programs, may have specified course requirements that will apply to achieve a passing grade for the course and/or the designated minimum passing grade may be higher.
-Students who do not successfully complete the specified course requirements or who do not achieve the specified minimum passing grade for that course will have to retake and successfully pass that course.
+Often in order for graduating students to be eligible to sit for state licensing or national examinations, in some programs or in some courses within programs, specified course requirements may apply to achieve a passing grade and/or the designated minimum passing grade may be higher.
+Students who do not successfully complete specified course requirements or who earn a grade lower than the specified minimum passing grade for that course will have to retake that course.
 Please refer to the program and course syllabus for specific details.

-Records of a student's progress are maintained by the Institute.
+Records of a student's progress are maintained by the College.
 Course grades are issued to students at the end of each grading period.
 Students may check on their cumulative academic progress by logging into the student portal.
 When no portal is available, students may get a copy from the Registrar.
 A student receives a copy of a final grade transcript when all graduation requirements have been completed.

 The cumulative grade point average (CGPA) is computed by multiplying the number of credits in each course by the grade points achieved in each and then dividing by the number of credit hours for all courses attempted.
 If a student repeats a failed course, the grade used in the CGPA calculation will be the highest grade earned in that course.

 Some courses may have skills tests or clinical performance evaluations where a specific standard of performance is defined in the syllabus.